See which service-connected conditions the VA is most likely to approve for veterans disability benefits.

 If you have applied for VA disability benefits and have had your claim denied, you don’t have to go through the appeals process alone.
 Werner, Hoffman, Greig & Garcia offers free consultations to discuss your specific situation and explore your appeal options.

 Call WHG at (800) 320-HELP or reach out to us online as soon as possible.
-Our experienced team is available to help veterans throughout the nation appeal wrongful denials of claims.
+Our experienced team is available to help clients throughout the nation, including California, Florida, Texas, and North Carolina veterans, claim benefits by appealing wrongful denials of claims.
 We will work tirelessly to get you the disability benefits you deserve for your service-related injuries.